Tools I use and recommend to others.

 • Power Grid

-In the game, each player represents a company that owns power plants and tries to supply electricity to cities.
-During the game, players bid on power plants and buy resources to provide electricity to the growing number of cities in their network.
-It was one of the most brilliant market systems in a game.
+In this game, each player represents a company that owns power plants and tries to supply electricity to cities.
+Players bid on power plants and buy resources to power the growing number of cities in their network.
+It has one of the most brilliant market systems in gaming.